cleochu917-afk/market-research-methodology/PRODUCE_STRUCTURED_INSIGHTS_SKILL.md

 ---

-### Rapid prototyping + A/B (Tab 05)
+### Rapid prototyping (Tab 05)

-A rapid prototype answers one high-stakes product decision with behavioural evidence — minimum build to generate a signal.
-Where the interaction exists in an analogous product, isolate that specific feature and test it there.
-Not the whole app.
+A rapid prototype comparison exposes a small number of participants to two variants and collects observational data on which variant produced the better behavioural signal.
+This is not an A/B test — there is no live product, no real user base, and no statistical significance.
+Output is a directional finding, not a test result.
+Real A/B tests run in Stage 6 against a live product.

 **Source of high-risk decisions:**
 - Stage 1 Constraints document ("Will not / Should not" entries made on research assumptions)
 - Stage 1 Founding Content Brief priority matrix (P1 and P2 impact assumptions)
-- Stage 3 design principles where evidence is insufficient to commit without a test
+- Stage 3 design principles where evidence is insufficient to indicate direction without a comparison

-**Metrics framework:** Select from `/method-bank/ab-metrics-bank.md` based on product type and the specific decision being resolved.
-Every test requires: one primary metric, 2–4 secondary metrics that explain why the primary moved or didn't, and at least one guardrail metric with a hard threshold that stops the test if crossed.
-A guardrail firing is not a failed test — it is a finding.

 **Feasibility test — run first (days 1–3):**
-Before any variant test, confirm the capture mechanism works.
-If median daily captures fall below the minimum threshold, diagnose the failure mode before proceeding.
-All subsequent tests are invalid if the capture mechanism is not working.
+Single primary: event-contingent capture compliance (captures initiated per participant per day).
+If median daily captures fall below the minimum threshold, diagnose the failure mode before proceeding — all subsequent comparisons are invalid without a functioning capture mechanism.

+**Observation criteria — one set per comparison:**
+Each comparison resolves a different decision.
+Select observation criteria from `/method-bank/ab-metrics-bank.md` matched to the specific decision.
+Every comparison requires: one primary criterion, 2–4 secondary criteria explaining why the primary moved or didn't, one guardrail with a hard threshold.
+Two primary criteria produces an unresolvable result — one primary only.

-**Data log — record without interpretation:**
+**Observation log — record without interpretation:**
-- Primary metric value per variant (exact — no rounding)
+- Primary criterion observation per variant (exact — no rounding)
-- % change (variant B minus variant A, signed)
-- Direction at this sample size (B > A / B < A / no meaningful difference)
+- Direction (variant B produced more of the target behaviour / less / no meaningful difference)
 - Effect size (substantial / moderate / minimal / noise)
-- Participant count contributing to this signal
+- Participant count contributing to this observation
-- Secondary metrics per variant
+- Secondary criteria per variant
-- Guardrail metric per variant — flag if threshold crossed
+- Guardrail per variant — flag if threshold crossed

-**Synthesis format — written after data collection closes:**
+**Synthesis format — written after observation closes:**
-Variant [B/A] indicated [direction] on [primary metric] by [% change], suggesting [what the behavioural difference means].
-[Secondary metric finding] supports/contradicts/qualifies this.
+Variant [B/A] showed more of the target behaviour than [A/B] on [primary criterion] by [difference], suggesting [what the behavioural difference means].
+[Secondary criterion finding] supports/contradicts/qualifies this.
 This [confirms/complicates/revises] the hypothesis that [original decision].
-Decision: [Committed / Revise and retest / Escalate to Stage 6].
+Directional finding: [Committed / Revise and retest / Escalate to Stage 6 for real A/B test against live product].

-The decision is mandatory.
-If data is insufficient, state what additional evidence would reduce uncertainty and at what stage to seek it.
+The directional finding is mandatory.
+If observation is insufficient, state what additional evidence would reduce uncertainty and at what stage to seek it.

 ---